 </script>

-A more user-friendly solution than preventing all users from right-clicking on your images is to add a watermark to your images and other media objects.
+Adding a watermark to your images and other media objects is a more user-friendly solution than preventing all users from right-clicking on your images.
 This solution won’t stop every user from hotlinking your resources, but it will make some think twice.

-You can use a free tool like Watermarkly, or a premium tool like Adobe Lightroom Classic to add watermarks in bulk.
+You can use a free tool like Watermarkly to add watermarks.
+A premium tool like Adobe Lightroom Classic works great if you have want to add watermarks in bulk.

 5. Rename hotlinked files.

-Even if you complete some of the steps above, it’s likely that multiple sources will still hotlink images on your website.
-If you notice that one image is being hotlinked by a high-traffic website or many websites which is causing a spike in your bandwidth usage, you can rename the file.
-By changing the image URL on your website, you’ll cause the hotlinks to break, prompting 404 errors.
+Even if you complete some of the steps above, multiple sources will likely still hotlink images on your website.
+If you notice that one image is being hotlinked by a high-traffic website or many websites, which is causing a spike in your bandwidth usage, you can rename the file.
+Changing the image URL on your website will cause the hotlinks to break, prompting 404 errors.

 This solution isn’t easy to scale, but it is effective for quick fixes.